Ken’s been in touch, he’s shared his N gauge foam incline layout:

 Lots more to do – so back to the grindstone.
 The printer is starting to run hot!

-A huge thanks to Bill and Ken.
+A huge thanks to Bill and to Ken for sharing his N scale track on foam board.

 Loved Ken’s mountains – it looks like he’s thoroughly enjoyed every minute of his layout.
 And that’s what it’s all about.